 Magnetic Board Game Set Magnets are a brilliant creation for a car!
 Play a wide variety of games here – some will be completely new and foreign to your kids.
 Introduce them to a new world – what is old is new again!

-Travel Spirograph Playset I so loved my spirograph when I was a kid and now I can have my kids playing it with good feelings because it works on fine motor skills.
-Stronger little fingers means better handwriting and contrary to what you might hear, that is still an important skill even though we type a lot these days.
+Travel Spirograph Playset I so loved my Spirograph when I was a kid and now I can have my kids playing it with good feelings because it works on fine motor skills.
+Stronger little fingers mean better handwriting and contrary to what you might hear, that is still an important skill even though we type a lot these days.

 Memory Game by Melissa & Doug OK be forewarned that this game, like most things made by Melissa and Doug, this made of wood and the little pieces that you open and close make a very satisfying (and loud) SNAP – Every.
 Single.
 Time. your child plays this game.
 Over.
 And.
 Over.
 Again.
 The kids LOVE it though!!

 Finger Flickin’ – Magnetic Doodle Balls This game works just like the one you played with when you were a kid – the one that had little metal pieces that you could swirl around to give him hair.
 Remember that one?
 This one is quiet, easy to play, no small pieces to get eaten or lost, and is WAY more fun because it has open-ended possibilities.
 Your child can draw anything or practice writing their letters.
 Lightweight, cheap and a must to toss in the travel bag for your kids.

 Go Fishing – Take ‘N’ Play Anywhere Game Kids old enough not to EAT the little magnet on the end of the fishing pole would love this game.
 Two siblings will pass the time with this fun game.

 Travel Games for Kids – The Tween Set